kordless/mitta-gpt3/README.md

 Mitta GPT-3 is a Google Chrome extension which queries OpenAI's GPT-3 API and sends the title of the page for commenting.

+The initial release of this is intended to be an example of how to builid an extension that may query GPT-3's API.

 ## License
 Mitta GPT-3 ©2022 by Kord Campbell, [MIT License](./LICENSE)